The Comprehensive Guide to Shopify Accounting & Bookkeeping

 Other Shopify Accounting Tools

-So aside from having a central hub for all your financial operations, are there additional free and simple Shopify accounting tools out there that could be helpful to sellers?
+So aside from having a central hub for all your financial operations, are there additional free and simple Shopify accounting tools out there that could be helpful to merchants?

 Shopify’s margin calculator